v2sCollections/City-of-Dreams/README.md

 ## ![img](https://i.imgur.com/vKOjnBL.png)[Make a Backup Save](https://)

 - Mods for Cyberpunk 2077 are pretty reliable but it's always good to make a backup of your save file.
-Save file location can be found below just copy the contents of this file and place it somewhere on your pc.
+The save file location can be found below just copy the contents of this file and place it somewhere on your pc.

 ```
 C:\Users\Your username\Saved Games\CD Projekt Red\Cyberpunk 2077